NC-Data-Dashboard/DataDashboard_Public/DataDashboard/GeoFRED/README.md

 * Updates
   * The data that was pulled from the latest update will be here, waiting to be moved to the Dashboard.

+#### Note: This data is used throughout multiple sections of the Dashboard